ArslanRama/Angular-Connect-Four-game/README.md

 1. Open a terminal or command prompt and navigate to the project directory.
 2. Run the command `ng e2e`.
 3. To use this command, you need to first add a package that implements end-to-end testing capabilities.

 ## Further help

-To get more help on the Angular CLI, use the following command:

-## Further help